 The Department of Mathematics is dedicated to teaching and research.
 Our mission is to provide an exciting place for our undergraduate and graduate students to learn and do research in mathematical sciences.
 The department prepares students for a wide range of career paths, ranging from academia, the insurance industry, engineering, climatology, medicine, law and business.
 Our students are capable of assuming leadership roles in a rapidly evolving, knowledge-based, multicultural society.

 Undergraduate Mathematics majors must consult with their advisor each semester to be cleared for registration.
 Courses taken to fulfill elective requirements in the major and minor must have prior advisor approval.
 Students should contact Natalie Howe in the Department of Mathematics advising office in Bayramian Hall (BH) 402 for undergraduate advisement.

 Students seeking information and advisement on graduate programs should contact the graduate coordinator.

 Students interested in the minor in Data Science should contact the Department of Computer Science.

-Math majors tend to be highly satisfied with employment after college.
-They are generally well-compensated and the work is usually strongly related to mathematics.
-The best five jobs listed in a recent Jobs Rated Almanac—software engineer, actuary, computer systems analyst, computer programmer and mathematician—all require a very strong background in mathematics.
+Mathematics majors tend to be highly satisfied with employment after college.
+They are generally well compensated, and the work is usually strongly related to mathematics.
+The best five jobs listed in a recent Jobs Rated Almanac include software engineer, actuary, computer systems analyst, computer programmer and mathematician—each of which requires a very strong background in mathematics.
 In fact, almost every one of the top 50 jobs involves a significant amount of mathematical reasoning and knowledge.

 Live Oak Hall (LO) 1300